Print This Page

 Start your day with guided tour of the Jordanian capital, Amman exploring the Citadel and Roman Theatre.
 This afternoon travel to the Dead Sea for time to relax and float in the salty water.
 Share a farewell lunch with your fellow travelers at the Dead Sea.
 Return to Amman to board your late-night flight home.

-In order to enter Egypt (as well as Jordan on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Egypt and Jordan.
-Although it’s possible to obtain your Egyptian visa prior to departure, we recommend purchasing your visa upon arrival.
-Go Ahead Tours will provide a group visa for entry to Jordan, unless you have arranged your own flights.
+In order to enter Egypt (as well as Jordan on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
+Additionally, U.S. and Canadian passport holders must obtain a visa in order to enter Egypt and Jordan.
+The visa for entry into Egypt may be secured in advance, but we recommend purchasing your visa upon arrival.
+A group visa for entry into Jordan will be provided for all travelers whose flights have been arranged through Go Ahead.
+Travelers who arrange their own flights will be responsible for purchasing their own visa upon arrival.
 If you’re not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 In Cairo, you’ll first pass through immigration control at the airport to have your passport checked.
 You’ll then proceed to collect your luggage, pass through customs and enter the arrivals hall.
 Here, you’ll be greeted by your Tour Director.
 If you have experienced any problem with your luggage, please inform your Tour Director immediately, so that he or she may deal with the airline’s claims procedure before you leave the airport.